chmreid/2020-csp-report-lambda-cloudwatch/Readme.md

 To test your code, you need the following three things:

-* Name of the Python file
+* Name of the Python file with your lambda function code
 * Name of function to use as lambda function entry point (must have `f(event, context)` method signature)
 * Name of JSON file containing event data

 Here is a very simple example of an event data json file: